MicrosoftDocs/dynamics365smb-docs/business-central/manufacturing-powerbi-consumption-variance.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Consumption Variance* report highlights the variance between expected and actual consumption costs on a monthly basis.
-With this information, they can gain a better understanding of consumptions and optimize production processes.
+The **Consumption Variance** report highlights the variance between expected and actual consumption costs on a monthly basis.
+The report can give a better understanding of consumption and ways to optimize production processes.

 :::image type="content" source="media/manufacturing/consumption-variance.png" alt-text="Screenshot of the Consumption Variance Power BI Report" lightbox="media/manufacturing/consumption-variance.png":::

-## How to use the report
+## Use the report

-The *Consumption Variance* report is meant for manufacturing managers and supervisors.
+The report is meant for manufacturing managers and supervisors.

-As a manufacturing manager, you can use the *Consumption Variance* report to monitor and manage the consumption costs of your production operations.
+Manufacturing managers use the report to monitor and manage the consumption costs of production operations.

-As a production supervisor, you can use this report to track the consumption costs of your production lines and ensure that they are operating within budget.
-By tracking the actual costs against the expected costs, you can quickly identify any deviations and report to the manager to adjust the production processes.
+Production supervisors use this report to track the consumption costs of production lines and ensure they operate within budget.
+By tracking the actual costs against the expected costs, you can quickly find and report deviations so the manufacturing manager can address them.

 <!-- ## Key Performance Indicators (KPIs)